cjw612/League_of_Legends_Game_Outcome_Classification/README.md

 # League of Legends Game Outcome Prediction
-![Game Map of League of Legends](assets/SR.jpg)
+![Game Map of League of Legends](assets/SR.jpg) *Summoner's Rift, the primary map of League of Legends*

 - ### Project Overview and Objective
   This project aims to predict which team would win a League of Legends game using in-game data representing the game state at the 15-minute mark.
 League of Legends is an online MOBA game with two sides, a blue side and a red side, with each side consisting of five players.
 In particular, given the vector of the in-game statistics $X_i$ of game $i$, this project aims to construct a classifier $C$ to predict the outcome $Y_i$ of game $i$, in which $Y_i$ is a binary class denoting the win or loss of the blue side in that particular game.